adult-video/tram-app/readme.md

 - Toggle Transport Send - Toggles the MIDI transport send.
 NOTE: some devices will only accept transport messages when a clock signal is sent as well
 - Toggle Transport Recieve - Toggles the MIDI transport recieve

-### Window

-- Focus Workspace - Will bring the main window to the front
-- Switch Window - Will switch between all open application windows
-- Open Viewer - Will open a standalone viewer window for the visual
-- Open Editor - Will open a standalone editor that is synced with the main window but has no UI and no visual in the background

 ## Some notes on the MIDI implementation

 MIDI is a tricky thing.
 The MIDI implementation in this application is as good as it needed to be so far.
 But there are a couple of known pitfalls and shortcomings.